motoras/kekbit/kekbit-core/examples/README.md

 ## Echo

 Provides the simplest usage of a kekbit channel.
 A [Writer](https://github.com/motoras/kekbit/blob/master/kekbit-core/examples/echo_in.rs) creates a channel than writes into it every line of text read from the console.
-A [Reader](https://github.com/motoras/kekbit/blob/master/kekbit-core/examples/echo_out.rs) connects to an existing channel, than prints to the console every messages it reads from that channel.
+A [Reader](https://github.com/motoras/kekbit/blob/master/kekbit-core/examples/echo_out.rs) connects to an existing channel than prints to the console every messages it reads from that channel.

  The *Bye* message will stop both the reader and the writer.
 The channel has a limit of 1000 messages of 1024 bytes each and a timeout of 30 seconds.